whitews/ReFlow/docs/source/tutorials/add-subject-group.rst

 #.
 From the ReFlow home page, navigate to the project by clicking on the project link.

 #.
-From the project detail page, click the **Add Subject Group** link.
+From the project detail page, click the **Add Subject Group** link located under the **Subject** heading.

     .. image:: ../images/project-detail.png
+       :width: 1000

-    .. note:: Subject groups can also be added from the **Subject Groups** list page by clicking on the **Add Subject Group** button located near the upper right of that page (beside the main heading).
+    .. note:: Subject groups can also be added from the **Subject Group** list page by clicking on the **Add Subject Group** button located near the upper right of that page (beside the main heading).

 #.
 A new modal window will appear displaying the form fields.

     .. image:: ../images/new-subject-group-modal.png
+       :scale: 50

 #.
 Fill out the form fields.
 Note, subject group **Name** is required and a project cannot have duplicate subject group names.
 The description field is optional.
 Once the form is completed, click the **Save** button.